1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 The 1948 Roosevelt Dime series comprises three distinct varieties from Philadelphia, Denver, and San Francisco mints, each identifiable by their mint mark location on the reverse near the torch base.

-Philadelphia coins carry no mint mark and can be identified by the empty area on the left side of the torch base.
-Denver-minted dimes, marked with “D,” are notably recognized as the most well-struck variety compared to other facilities.
-San Francisco specimens, identified by the “S” mint mark, are known for their bright and frosty luster, though peripheral elements near the coin’s edge can occasionally show shallow details due to die erosion.
+Philadelphia coins carry no mint mark.
+Denver-minted dimes, marked with “D,” are recognized as the most consistently well-struck variety of the three facilities.
+San Francisco specimens, identified by the “S” mint mark, are known for bright and frosty luster, though peripheral design elements near the coin’s edge can occasionally show weakness due to die erosion.

 1948 Dime Varieties: